 With such a dedication to Cambridge over 25 years, the impact of education in the community has been quite profound.
 Connie Chow has seen this impact firsthand as executive director of Science Club for Girls, a Cambridge nonprofit that aims to increase STEM literacy and self-confidence among K-12 girls.

-"Through the PSC, MIT students have helped inspire hundreds of girls in the Cambridge area by connecting with them directly in hands-on Science Clubs, preparing materials for these explorations, or working behind the scenes to raise funds for our programs," she says.
+"Through the PKG Center, MIT students have helped inspire hundreds of girls in the Cambridge area by connecting with them directly in hands-on Science Clubs, preparing materials for these explorations, or working behind the scenes to raise funds for our programs," she says.
 "They have also organized other students to create a thousand science kits that have been distributed to girls and families and to present at our outreach events."

 Four Weeks for America

-Through the PSC's Four Weeks for America program, founded in 2008, MIT students have the opportunity to work under the guidance of a Teach For America host teacher to develop projects that will have a long-term effect on the participating schools.
+Through the PKG Center's Four Weeks for America program, founded in 2008, MIT students have the opportunity to work under the guidance of a Teach For America host teacher to develop projects that will have a long-term effect on the participating schools.
 Such projects often include curriculum development, data analysis, and classroom management strategies.
 The success of the program at MIT has led Teach For America to create similar models at other universities.

 Through the program, MIT students have spent their IAPs in school all over the country.
 This year, students served at schools in California, Massachusetts, New Mexico, Texas, and Washington, DC.